Mahmoud-AboShukr/mnist-generative-model-comparison/README.md

 - training curves
 - qualitative comparisons between model families

-## Notes

-- Some sections may load pretrained checkpoints or external files.
-If those files are not included in the repository, mention their source in the repo or add download instructions.
-- For a cleaner public repository, avoid committing large model checkpoints, temporary outputs, or cached files unless they are necessary for reproducibility.
-- If the notebook was originally developed in Colab, you may want to adapt file paths for local execution before publishing.

-## Skills Demonstrated

-This project highlights experience with:

-- PyTorch model development
-- generative deep learning
-- latent space analysis
-- image reconstruction and synthesis
-- notebook-based experimentation
-- comparative evaluation of deep learning architectures

 ## Repository Description

 **Comparative generative modeling on MNIST using autoencoders, VAE, VQ-VAE, and GANs in PyTorch.**